|Name||Beverage Container Deposit Law|

 The redemption rate was estimated at 93% in the year 2000 [c].

-Updating the estimated redemption rate is not done every year due to a lack of resources [d].
+Updating the estimated redemption rate is not done every year due to a lack of resources [b].

 [a] An 86% recycling rate was estimated in 2012 (Dermot Hayes, "Economics of the Iowa Bottle Bill," Iowa State University, Jan.
 2012.
 Table 1), based on waste composition data collected in 2005 by the Iowa Department of Natural Resources: personal communication from Bill Blum, Financial & Business Assistance program planner, Iowa DNR, Land Quality Bureau, 2/27/2015.
 Deductions made for recycling through curbside and dropoff programs (see below note).

 [b] The State of Iowa does not collect data on deposit containers sold or redeemed.
 Sales estimates were derived from CRI's 2017 Beverage Market Data Analysis (using 2015 sales data).
-Material-specific redemption rates were derived by CRI and the DNR while analyzing "Final 2017 Iowa Statewide Waste Characterization Study," SCS Engineers for Iowa DNR, 12/28/17.
-Rates shown reflect deductions made for deposit containers recycled through curbside & dropoff programs, using curbside & dropoff percentages from California (2012 and 2016) as proxies.
+Material-specific recycling rates were derived by the Iowa Dept. of Natural Resources using data from its 2017 statewide Waste Characterization Study ("Final 2017 Iowa Statewide Waste Characterization Study," SCS Engineers for Iowa DNR, 12/28/17) with analytical assistance from CRI.
+This study reported a 71% overall deposit container recycling rate.
+See: "Study shows new recovery rate of containers in Iowa."
+Press released issued by Iowa Department of Natural Resources, January 18, 2018.

 [c] Source: Iowa DNR, Waste Management Division, as per phone conversation with Jeff Geerts on 8/29/01 (year 2000 estimate).